Update : February 29, 2020

 If there is only one person, we say it is singular.
 If there is more than one, we say it is plural.

-In English, the term “You” may be singular or plural.
+In English, the term “You” may be both singular and plural.

-Pali (an ancient language) has only four parts of speech.
+I was surprised when I first learned that the Pali language has only four parts of speech.